cloudfoundry/docs-dev-guide/services/spring-service-bindings.html.md

 ##### Basic Manual Configuration #####

-The following snippet of a Spring XML appication context file shows a `MongoDbFactory` configuration that will be injected into a `org.springframework.data.mongodb.core.MongoTemplate` bean:
+The following snippet of a Spring XML application context file shows a `MongoDbFactory` configuration that will be injected into a `org.springframework.data.mongodb.core.MongoTemplate` bean:

 ~~~xml
 <cloud:mongo-db-factory id="mongoDbFactory" />